 • Changes to included builds invalidate all cached results, even when the change would not affect the cached results.

-• The implementation does not attempt to take advantage of the isolation to limit peak memory consumption.
-Currently, peak memory consumption is a function of how many project need to be configured.
+• The implementation does not exploit the isolation to limit peak memory consumption.
+Currently, peak memory consumption is a function of how many projects must be configured.

 How do I use it?

-To use isolated projects, you will need Gradle 8.5 or later and preferably a recent nightly.
+You will need Gradle 8.5 or later to use Isolated Projects, preferably a recent nightly.
 You should also use the most recent version of IDEA or Android Studio.

 The feature is off by default.
 You can enable it by setting the org.gradle.unsafe.isolated-projects system property to true.
 For example: